 Unlike human health insurance companies, most pet insurance policies do not make payments directly to the provider.
 To make a claim on your pet insurance policy, you pay the provider directly and then submit the claim and receipts to the insurance company for reimbursement.

-What Types of Pet Insurance Coverage Can You Get?
+What Types of Pet Insurance Can You Get for an Adopted Pet?

 Pet insurance policies have a variety of choices with respect to deductibles, annual premiums, and coverage options.
 Here are some of the most popular coverage options.

 - Wellness: A wellness plan only covers what is considered to be part of a typical annual check-up with the vet.
 This includes things like the wellness exam, micro-chipping, routine blood work, vaccinations, and preventative care against heartworms, fleas, and ticks.

 - Medical: Medical insurance plans do not cover any of the basic wellness expenses that would be part of a wellness plan.
 Medical plans provide coverage for expenses that arise from an injury or illness.
 Types of care typically covered by the medical insurance policy can include infections, allergies, dental care, skin growths and tumors, fractures and tissue injuries, and diseases.

 - Complete/Comprehensive: A complete pet insurance policy combines both wellness care and medical care coverage.
 While medical plans limit or exclude coverage for the treatment of hereditary disorders, complete insurance plans do cover these treatment costs.
 In other words, these plans can cover almost every medical-related pet expense.

 Pet Insurance for Adopted Pets: What Isn’t Covered?

 Pre-existing conditions and hereditary disorders are often excluded from most pet insurance plans.
 However, some pre-existing conditions can be waived from exclusion if a vet can provide evidence that the disorder has been cured for a specific period of time.